-- The Guest Group ("Guest Group" or "We") identified above wishes to confirm our reservation for 12 guests. - We agree to pay Grace Adventures ("Camp" or "Lessee") for a guaranteed minimum of 10 at \$95.00 which equals \$950.00.
-Additional participants above the contract minimum will be billed at the same per person rate. - In order to avoid overbooking and ensure beds for each guest, we agree to a maximum number of persons not to exceed 20 without prior Page 108 of 1 approval of Grace Adventures.
+- 1. The Guest Group ("Guest Group" or "We") identified above wishes to confirm our reservation for 12 quests. - 2.
+We agree to pay Grace Adventures ("Camp" or "Lessee") for a guaranteed minimum of 10 at \$95.00 which equals \$950.00.
+Additional participants above the contract minimum will be billed at the same per person rate. - In order to avoid overbooking and ensure beds for each guest, we agree to a maximum number of persons not to exceed 20 without prior approval of Grace Adventures.